This widget allows you to add a button to a page, an app or task form. You can use a script to define the behavior of the button on click.

 - Action type.
 Select the action that will take place when a user clicks the button:

-- select a script that is already written on the Scripts tab, or create a new one;
+- Run a script.
+Select a script created on the the Scripts tab, or create a new one;

-- select one of actions available in the system;
+- Select a preset action.
+Select one of actions available in the system, for example, Restrict access to data;

-When a user clicks the button, a script runs.
-Use this option if you need to display information depending on conditions.
+When a user clicks the button, a predefined script runs.
+Use this option if you need to display information depending on a certain condition.

 When a user clicks the button, a preset action runs.
 Select the action in the field below.
-Note that this option is only active for forms.
+Note that this option is unavailable for pages.

 Action available for all types of apps :